MicrosoftDocs/azure-docs/articles/ai-services/language-service/summarization/overview.md

 A native document refers to the file format used to create the original document such as Microsoft Word (docx) or a portable document file (pdf).
 Native document support eliminates the need for text preprocessing prior to using Azure AI Language resource capabilities.
 Currently, native document support is available for both [**AbstractiveSummarization**](../summarization/how-to/document-summarization.md#try-text-abstractive-summarization) and [**ExtractiveSummarization**](../summarization/how-to/document-summarization.md#try-text-extractive-summarization) capabilities.

- Currently **Text Summarization** supports the following native document formats:
+ Currently **Document Summarization** supports the following native document formats:

 |File type|File extension|Description|
 |---------|--------------|-----------|